psibi/stackgo/README.md

 ------

 I have hit upon too many cases where the Hackage docs were not generated.
-So, this is my initial one hour solution to it.
+So, this is my one hour solution to it.

 Limitations/TODO
 -------------------